Weighted Vests and Shorts: Unlocking Track Athletes' Speed Potential

 The weight in these items is typically made from sand or steel shot, which helps evenly distribute it across your body.
 This allows for maximum comfort during use as well as optimal performance benefits when used properly.
 Weighted vests and shorts come in various sizes and styles so you can find one that fits your needs perfectly.

-A great way for coaches to utilize this piece of equipment is by having their players wear them during practice drills such as sprints or suicides (running back-and-forth between two points).
+A great way for coaches to utilize this piece of equipment is by having their players wear them during practice drills such as sprints or suicides (running back and forth between two points).
 By doing this they will experience increased difficulty but also improved results thanks to how much harder their muscles have worked throughout each drill.
-Additionally, incorporating weighted vest exercises into warmups before games has been shown to improve game performance significantly due too its ability create an environment where athletes push themselves further than usual - making sure they’re always ready for tipoff.
+Additionally, incorporating weighted vest exercises into warmups before games have been shown to improve game performance significantly due to its ability to create an environment where athletes push themselves further than usual - making sure they’re always ready for tipoff.